 Remember when Beyonce basically blew our stadium’s power (it’s the Superdome and it’s magnificent, thank you very much) and Oreo was so quick-witted and on brand that we all felt a little like taken aback?

-Yeah, that one.
-This post was subtle and seems underwhelming now, but at the time, when advertisers paid hand over foot to get their brand into the commercials, Oreo stole the moment for free.
+Yeah, that’s the one.
+This post was subtle and might seem underwhelming now, but at the time, when advertisers paid hand over foot to get their brand into those commercials, Oreo stole the moment for free.

-This blog was originally written for Story Block Media on September 28, 2016.
+This post was originally written for Story Block Media and featured on their blog on September 28, 2016.

 What is Newsjacking?